 I love those Calvin and Hobbes comics, where the dad totally makes up answers to Calvin’s questions.
 The mom retorts with, “If you don’t know, just say you don’t know!”
 I feel this way so often… My kids look at me as one of the grownups of the family, and here I am, barely able to answer their questions about how, exactly, the earth revolves around the sun.
 Beats me.

 I’m learning, I’m growing, I’m maturing.
 I’m a different person than when I married Kyle ten years ago; a complete 180 from the girl who had her first baby almost eight years ago.
 But so often, I still feel like that kid who just came inside from riding figure-eights with my bike out in the driveway.
-Not the one ladling the soup out of the Crock Pot.
+Not the one ladling the soup out of the pot.